RV Toilet Smells When Flushed? Do This!

 A flexible toilet wand is a versatile tool that you can use in your toilets and sinks that are predisposed to clogging.
 This commonly used tool can maneuver through the toilet drain into the tank and uses a high-pressure spray to remove the clogs.

-When buying a toilet tank wand for your RV, find one that has a nozzle that connects to the faucet with a flexible hose.
+When buying a toilet tank wand for your RV, find one with a nozzle that connects to the faucet with a flexible hose.

 Camco RV Flexible Swivel Stik with Shutoff Valve